mdp/bluemonday-js/README.md

 ## Usage

-Works exactly like the golang version of Bluemonday
+Works exactly like the golang version of bluemonday

 ```
 var p = bluemonday.UGCPolicy()